Accounts, cards, and transactions

 |---|---|

-| Checking | Everyday bank accounts |
+| Checking account | Day-to-day bank accounts |

-| Savings | Savings bank accounts |
+| Savings account | Bank savings accounts |

-| Cash | Physical money on hand |
+| Cash | Physical money in hand |

 | Digital wallet | Nequi, Daviplata, PayPal, Venmo, Cash App, Mercado Pago |